 How To Tell The Difference Between A Male & Female Indian Runner Duck

-Shaped like bowling pins with webbed feet and a beak, Indian runners are some of the most efficient egg layers and meat producers of all duck breeds, making them one of the best ducks for the farm pond.
+Shaped like bowling pins with webbed feet and a beak, Indian runners are some of the most efficient egg layers of all duck breeds, making them one of the best options for the farm pond.
 Although they can all look very much alike, it's fairly easy to tell which duck is male and which is female from their physical build, feathering, and even coloration.

 You don't need to try to catch or pick up an Indian runner duck to know which is male or female — they'll happily tell you.
-Females, known as ducks or hens, make the typical "quack quack" sound.
-The hens quack loudly and proudly, as the sound is used to summon their ducklings, attract mates, and otherwise communicate over long distances.
+Females, known as hens, make the typical "quack quack" sound, and do so loudly and proudly, as they use this vocalization to summon their ducklings, attract mates, and otherwise communicate over long distances.

-Indian runner drakes have a paler, pinker bill and usually paler feet as well.
-The female duck has a bright yellow or orange beak, sometimes with spots of black pigment as she grows older.
+The female Indian runner duck has a bright yellow or orange beak, sometimes with spots of black pigment as she grows older.
 By contrast, a male has a paler bill that is pinkish in color.

-Male Indian runners are larger than the females, so they will have larger feet with thicker legs to support their larger bodies.
-Their legs will also be longer, as they need to straddle the female duck during breeding.
-When Indian ducklings hatch, the males usually tend to outgrow the females right from the start.
-They'll develop longer legs, bigger feet, and more widely spaced legs within the first few days and weeks.
+Male Indian runners are larger than the females, so they will have larger feet with thicker legs to support their bigger bodies.
+When Indian runner ducklings hatch, the males usually tend to outgrow the females right from the start.
+They'll develop bigger feet and more widely spaced legs within the first few days and weeks.

 Note the feathers